-- 21. For 'twBBB-' or above companies, notching relationships are based on broad guidelines that combine consideration of asset protection and ranking.
+- For companies rated 'twBBB-' or above, notching relationships are based on broad guidelines that combine consideration of asset protection and ranking.
 The guidelines are designed to identify material disadvantage for a given issue by virtue of the existence of better-positioned obligations.
 The analyst does not seek to predict specific recovery levels, which would involve knowing the exact asset mix and values at a point well into the future.
-Therefore we do not generally perform a fundamental recovery analysis, given the difficulty of doing meaningful default scenario analysis while the company is still so strong. - 22.
-Rather, we use a rule-of-thumb approach to identify debt issues with inferior recovery prospects-or, for consideration of adding notches, we use discrete asset valuations if there is collateral (modified somewhat in the case of regulated utilities)
+Therefore we do not generally perform a fundamental recovery analysis, given the difficulty of doing meaningful default scenario analysis while the company is still so strong. - Rather, we use a rule-of-thumb approach to identify debt issues with inferior recovery prospects.